blackboxsw/cloud-init/doc/rtd/development/first_PR.rst

 Submit your first pull request
 ******************************

-Follow these steps prior to submitting  your first pull request to cloud-init:
+Follow these steps prior to submitting your first pull request (PR) to
+cloud-init:

 Setup Git and GitHub appropriately
 ==================================